andrewsleigh/fab-slider/docs/_posts/2019-04-12-design-1-main-components.md

 ### Gantry

-The gantry is basically just a flat plate with mounting holes for attching different devices, and for the wheels and timing belt.
+The gantry is basically just a flat plate with mounting holes for attaching different devices, and for the wheels and timing belt.

 Ooznest sell an [aluminium gantry plate](https://ooznest.co.uk/product/c-beam-gantry-plate-kit/)for the 8040 V-slot C-beam (in a kit form with delrin wheels for £25).
 This C-beam has a 40 mm channel down the middle, so it should be adaptable for two lengths of 2020 mounted 40 mm apart.